Ravikumar-007/series-app/README.md

-# Web-Series TMDB Ratings based on the Series Id and Season Id
+# Fetch the Web-Series TMDB Ratings Using Node Js

 # How to Install the app ?